Is Your Combi Boiler Water Too Hot?

 Have you ever read Goldilocks and The Three Bears?

-The story has plenty of messages to it for one thing breaking into a bear families home and going to sleep is a bad idea!
+The story has plenty of messages to it for one thing breaking into a bear family home and going to sleep is a bad idea!

 A boiler like a bowl of porridge should have its temperature right in the middle.